-After I was diagnosed only weeks to live beacuse of Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver I had to be hospitalized right a way by a wheelchair since I was not able to walk anymore.
+After I was diagnosed only weeks to live because of cancer of Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver, stage IV because of Hepatitis C that I got from the blood transfusion result of the car accident in 2001.
+I had to be hospitalized right a way by a wheelchair since I was not able to walk anymore.

 There were so many blood tests, and they pricked my vein totally 12 times the first day.
 I was dehydrated, and it was not easy to find a good vein.
 They put on a temporary PICC line finally the next day, so they would not have to poke so many of my veins anymore.

 It was incredible to find out that the PET/CT scan test showed ovarian cancer from 24 years ago, as well as heart and lung damage from my car crash 16 years ago.
 I had to take the ultra sound of my heart to make sure my heart is strong enough for the chemo.
 I have hepatitis C, and they told me I need to treat it once I get better from Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver.
 They wanted to make sure I do not have hepatitis B, because if I have it, then I would not be able to get chemotherapy.
 I did not ask why, but the test showed I did not have hepatitis B.

 The Rituximab chemo was scheduled to start late Sunday afternoon, just before sunset.
 I got permission to go outside into the hospital courtyard with Eric and my friend Nancy before the Rituximab chemo.
 I thought I even had time to go home to see my dogs and cats family, but Eric and Nancy would not risk taking me